 Goldsboro “Blood” Gang Member Who Shot at Vehicle With Stolen Gun Sentenced to More than 8 Years in Prison

-Robert J. Higdon, Jr., U.S. Attorney for the Eastern District of North Carolina made the announcement after sentencing by U.S. District Judge James C. Dever III.
-The Federal Bureau of Investigation, Currituck County Sheriff’s Office, and Currituck County Probation Office investigated the case and Assistant U.S. Attorney Lucy Brown prosecuted the case.
+Michael Easley, U.S. Attorney for the Eastern District of North Carolina made the announcement after sentencing by U.S. District Judge Terrence W. Boyle.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the Goldsboro Police Departments investigated the case and Assistant U.S. Attorney Timothy Severo prosecuted the case.

-A copy of this press release is located on our website.
-Related court documents and information can be found on the website of the U.S. District Court for the Eastern District of North Carolina or on PACER by searching for Case No. 2:18-CR-25-D.
+Related court documents and information can be found on the website of the U.S. District Court for the Eastern District of North Carolina or on PACER by searching for Case No. 5:22-CR-00218-BO.